The best hair shade for your skin tone

 What determines your skin tone and hair color, and just how related are they?
 There's no denying that some hair colors look incredible with certain skin tones and only so-so with others.
 And while you probably already know that you should always consider your skin tone and natural hair color when considering a new shade, it helps to find out more about your natural features, how to best describe them, and how to accentuate them.

-According to the American Academy of Dermatology, your natural skin tone is determined by how much melanin your body produces.
+According to the American Academy of Dermatology, your natural skin tone is determined by how much melanin your body produces1.
 If your body makes a lot of melanin, your skin is darker, and if it doesn't make much, your skin is lighter.
 Outside factors -- such as how much time you spend out in the sun -- can also influence your skin tone, but can't change it dramatically.
 You can also describe your skin tone as being "warm" (with a yellow or golden "glow" to it) or "cool" (with a pinkish or bluish undertone).

 What about your hair?
-That's also determined by melanin.
+That's also determined by melanin2.
 People who do not make much melanin have fair natural hair color -- usually blonde or red -- and people who make a lot of melanin have dark brown or black hair.
 Age can change your hair color, so you may not always have exactly the same shade you were born with

 Using the Level System